Do Flat Footed People Need Supportive Shoes?

 Buy in the Afternoon/Evening

 This has part of the shoe buying 101 since I was a kid.
-Our feet tend to swell throughout the day; because of this, buying your pump early in the morning might not give you the optimum fit.
+Our feet swell throughout the day; because of this, buying your pump early in the morning might not give you the optimum fit.
 We recommend you go shopping late in the afternoon to ensure you are getting a supportive shoe that provides maximum comfort throughout the day.

 Try the Shoe with Your Larger Foot